f4b6a3/uuid-creator/README.md

    catches up.
 ```

 The approach that stalls the generator until the system clock catches up seems to be a bottleneck.
 So the error approach was chosen.
-And an error in the Java world is an `Exception`.

-The `UuidCreator` class already deals with the overrun exception in the methods that return UUID values.
-The exception is just _ignored_.
-For example, if the application calls `UuidCreator.getSequential()` more than 9,999 times within the same interval of 1 millisecond, the exception won't be raised.
-Instead the method will return the next UUID value as if nothing had happened.
-This choice was made because the clock sequence helps a lot to avoid duplicates.
-In my opinion it's more pragmatic to trust in the clock sequence, unless the application requests more than 163 million UUIDs per millisecond.
-The theoretical limit of UUIDs created per millisecond is 163,840,000, since the clock sequence range is 16,384 and the counter range is 10,000.
+The theoretical limit of UUIDs created per millisecond is 163,840,000 (163 million), since the clock sequence range is 16,384 and the counter range is 10,000.

-If you prefer to use the factory classes directly, for example, getting the factory `SequentialUuidCreator` by calling the method `UuidCreator.getSequentialCreator()`, you can choose the best way to treat the overrun exception.
-This project was conceived with _freedom of choice_ in mind.

 #### Clock sequence